shanet/blog/_posts/2024-09-17-losing-access-to-the-cascades.md

 It truly is a massive road network.
 So how, then, was it built?

 Prior to WWII, most of the US timber supply was generated from private forests.
 At that time National Forest land only supplied 2% of US timber.
 After WWII, this percentage grew as the Forest Service began to raise harvest limits in the 1950s.
-Harvest rates peaked in the early 1990s before beginning to decline.[^3] Today, logging levels are a fraction their peak and back to pre-1950s levels.
+Harvest rates peaked in the early 1990s before beginning to decline.[^3] Today, logging levels are a fraction of their peak and back to pre-1950s levels.

 ![](/assets/images/2024/09/forest_logging_levels.png)
 <sub>Logging over time [^3]</sub>